AmazingTaiwo/BAN6420-M4_New/README.md

 # Netflix Shows and Movies Analysis

-Introduction
+Introduction:
-This project analyzes Netflix shows and movies dataset, addressing missing values, exploring the data, and visualizing trends like the most watched genres and the distribution of ratings.
+ - This project analyzes Netflix shows and movies dataset, addressing missing values, exploring the data, and visualizing trends like the most watched genres and the distribution of ratings.

  Files:
   - Python Scripts: The analysis and visualizations are written in Python.